Unemployment Compensation: Protect Your Income in Northwestern Pennsylvania

 NWLS supports individuals and families in Northwestern Pennsylvania who are facing job loss or reduced work hours.
 We are here to help you understand your rights and responsibilities when applying for Unemployment Compensation (UC).
 Knowing how UC works can help you maintain financial stability while you search for new employment.

-Applying for Unemployment Compensation
+How to Apply for Unemployment Compensation

 You can apply for benefits online at uc.pa.gov or by requesting a paper form.
 You should then receive a decision and, if approved, your first payment within a few weeks.
 Benefits are paid by direct deposit or a state-issued debit card.